Degenerative Disc Disease

 - Pain that may occur in the rear end (buttocks), arm, or leg if a nerve is pinched.

 - Numbness or tingling in your arm or leg.

 The pain may start after a major injury (such as from a car accident), a minor injury (such as a fall from a low height), or a normal motion (such as bending over to pick something up).
 It may also start gradually for no known reason and get worse over time.

 If you develop health problems such as osteoarthritis, a herniated disc, or spinal stenosis, you may need other treatments.
 These include physical therapy and exercises for strengthening and stretching the back.
+Your doctor may prescribe medicines.
 In some cases, surgery may be recommended.
-Surgery usually involves removing the damaged disc.
+It usually involves removing the damaged disc.
 In some cases, the bone is then permanently joined (fused) to protect the spinal cord.
 In rare cases, an artificial disc may be used to replace the disc that is removed.

 Author: Healthwise Staff

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.